 Two avenues for a dog bite case to be successful:

-- 1) The dog that attacked you was outside of a fence or off a leash in a Georgia County or City that has fencing and or leach laws.
+- 1) The dog that attacked you was outside a fence or off a leash in a Georgia County or City with fencing and/or leash laws.

 - 2) The dog that attacked you has a provable history of aggressive behavior towards humans that the owner was aware of.